HHSong/Best-Java-Backend-Practices/Design Patterns/Readme.md

 The patterns are not mutually exclusive.
 You may, in or abstract factories, use a factory method for each implementation detail.
 Any case, it is more of a question of dimensions.
 Factory method varies in one demension where there is one variable, could be the platform.
 On the other hand, Abstract factory hands two-demensional problems.
 Higher demensions maybe achieved with further abstraction but I guess that suddenly makes code so much harder to understand and maintain.
 Deep down, it is a conscious descision of maintainibility and leveraging patterns.

+#### 3. Prototype (clone over new)
+- Motive
+The key concept of prototyping is to clone.
+By implementing the Clonable interface, "new" action happens internally and all the setup, depending on implementation, would be cloned to the newly initiated object.

+- vs Factory Method
+I would imagine the difining line between Factory Method and Prototype is where you want to start with.
+Do you always want to start with the same set of values for an object or do you want the flexibility to start from a variation?
+I think with that in mind, the answer is clear:)

+- Registry Enhancement
+Additionally, I have seen examples where a registry is leveraged along side prototyping.
+Basically, there is a Manager/Registry class with most-likely static map of the prototypes.
+Whenever needed, the specific prototype is retrieved and cloned.